woko54/roboclaw/README.md

 The manual can be downloaded here: https://downloads.basicmicro.com/docs/roboclaw_user_manual.pdf

+I feel happy about receiving comments on this project.

 ## Platforms

 Library works on Unix platforms (e.g. Linux) It was tested with Microsoft Visual Studio coss development on a Raspberry Pi 3.